alexkasema/alx-higher_level_programming/0x08-python-more_classes/README.md

 A class that defines a rectangle and methods that calculate area and perimeter of the rectangle.
 # 3-rectangle.py
 A class that defines a rectangle and prints the strings representation of the object
+# 4-rectangle.py
+A class that defines a rectangle and prints the strings representation of the object and implement repr function